 Learn to resolve conflicts in a healthy manner.

 Many strategies in the post about Sibling Conflict apply to any relationship.
 It is so important to learn how to argue without being unkind, resolve a problem without avoiding it, and repair the relationship.
-Empathy is helpful in resolving conflicts as it helps us to see from another person’s point of view.
+Additionally, empathy is helpful in resolving conflicts as it helps us to see from another person’s point of view.

 Connect through Merriment